Lion1Blue/Hashfunctions/README.md

 <br>

-The ideal cryptographic hash function has the following main properties:
+The ideal hash function has the following main properties:

 - it is deterministic, meaning that the same message always results in the same hash
 - it is quick to compute the hash value for any given message